feellgood/Alg/readme.md

 C++ 17 and STL

 The package libtbb-dev has to be installed because STL depends on it for the implementation of parallel execution policies.
 You have to link with -ltbb (see CMakeLists.txt).

+### Options :
+1) Some unit tests are available passing the following option to cmake (OFF by default): cmake . -DENABLE_UTESTS=ON

+2) Some GPU executable (dev only) are available using the dedicated option (OFF by default): cmake . -DENABLE_GPU=ON
+These small executables are here for development purpose only, they are useless to the alg library at the moment.